 After assigning all links of the network to various modules by any of the procedures described in Sections V.1-3. the assignment of the nodes may use a relatively simple method, called detailed module membership assignment.
 A node is assigned to a given module to the extent its links belong to that module.
 Nodes having no links are obviously not cores of any conventional modules.
-However, for other purposes, such as the visualization of the network, it may be useful to assign them as one-node module membership assignment procedure explores and utilizes the richest information on the network community structure.
+However, for other purposes, such as the visualization of the network, it may be useful to assign them as one-node modules of the network.
+From the node module membership assignment procedures we tried, the above, detailed module membership assignment procedure explores and utilizes the richest information on the network community structure.
 However, for some applications the detailed node module membership assignment might be too complex.
 In these cases we may assign the given node to that module, where its links belong the most.